 Command And Conquer Economy

-In most civilisation- and city-building games, nothing ever gets built unless the player specifically orders it.
+In most civilization- and city-building games, nothing ever gets built unless the player specifically orders it.
 While it is simpler to depict the resource management in this way, it is very unrealistic to, for example, have to build "state" stables and "state" smithies in order to recruit knights in a medieval-themed game, or have to specifically order a resource extraction operation rather than have an autonomous agent do it in response to increased demand.

 Of course, this grossly unrealistic Command Economy mechanism in games like Command & Conquer